lnarasim/geekshub_python_bootcamp/topics/functions.md

 ---
 # Calling a function with Arguments
 * Arguments must be passed for all mandatory positional parameters
-* Arguments that has default valued defined can be omitted.
+* Arguments that has default values defined can be omitted.
 * If omitted, the function takes the default value
 * Function can be called with named arguments.
 * Order is not important when the arguments are named